The Best Liveaboards in the Great Barrier Reef7th April 2017 | Sarah Morlock

 In the Great Barrier Reef, the Spirit of Freedom offers Australia’s premier liveaboard experience.

-A perennially popular liveaboard, the Pro Dive Cairns offers great value for money.
+A perennially popular liveaboard, the Spoilsport offers great value for money.

-The crew on the Pro Dive Cairns knows how to show guests the best of the Great Barrier Reef.
+The crew on the Spoilsport knows how to show guests the best of the Great Barrier Reef.
 Each itinerary is chosen specifically for its visibility and marine life quality.
-These trips feature up to 4 dives a day with dives scheduled on every day of the trip.
-Plus, the 2-night itineraries are great for those who don’t have much time.
+These trips feature an "open dive deck" policy, which allows guests to plan and dive independently with their dive buddies.
+Plus, the 3-night itineraries are great for those who don’t have much time.

-Even while you aren’t diving, you’ll feel at home on the Pro Dive Cairns.
-16 air-conditioned staterooms are complemented by WiFi, hot water and individual temperature controls.
+Even while you aren’t diving, you’ll feel at home on the Spoilsport.
+14 air-conditioned staterooms are complemented by ensuite bathrooms and hot water.
 Some of the cabins even feature large windows with magnificent ocean views.

-For the price, the Pro Dive Cairns offers the best in liveaboard style and comfort, giving you the opportunity to explore the Great Barrier Reef as you desire.
+For the price, the Spoilsport offers the best in liveaboard style and comfort, giving you the opportunity to explore the Great Barrier Reef as you desire.

 Best Budget Liveaboard: Ocean Quest